james2doyle/pico_slider/README.md

 ### Markup

-This is specific to swipe.
+This is specific to [Swipe](https://github.com/bradbirdsall/Swipe).
 You can do whatever you like for your slider library.

 ```html
 <div id="slider" class='swipe'>